 Race and ethnic identity have played and continue to play an important role in shaping the nation's political policies, social relationships, and cultural beliefs.
 In this course students will consider how race and ethnicity are socially constructed, what is meant by racism and racial/ethnic identity, how laws like Affirmative Action or immigration policies impact specific racial and ethnic groups, and how race/ethnicity shapes one's experiences in various social institutions like school, work, family, and the legal system.
 Over the semester students will develop a sociological understanding of the structural and cultural barriers experienced by various racial and ethnic groups in the United States, and students will discuss social policies focused on achieving racial equity.
-This course also satisfies the LO 3 Social Responsibility A and Intercultural Competence A requirements.Section 71667 is reserved for Professor Wang's advisees.
+This course also satisfies the LO3 Social Responsibility A and Intercultural Competence A. Section 71613 also satisfies the LO2 Critical Thinking Seminar and is reserved for Professor Wang's advisees.